osifinance/osifinanceapi/README.md

 ## Contributing
 Want to help us improve osifinanceAPI?
-Check out our Contributing Guide to learn about running osifinanceAPI as a developer, picking issues to work on, submitting bug reports, contributing patches, and more.
+Check out our Contributing Guide to learn about running CanvasAPI as a developer, picking issues to work on, submitting bug reports, contributing patches, and more.

 ## Quickstart
 Getting started with osifinanceAPI is easy.